WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 ### Wikipedia Edit-a-thon (2020)
 <iframe src="https://player.vimeo.com/video/570004023" width="595" height="325" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-Wikipedia Edit-a-thons help to strengthen the quality of Wikipedia, the world’s largest online encyclopedia, and improve the searchability of historic public radio and television collections in the American Archive of Public Broadcasting (AAPB).
-The video tutorials above explain how to create a Wikipedia user account, edit Wikipedia articles using common conventions, and update Wikipedia articles with relevant items in the AAPB.
+Wikipedia Edit-a-thons help to strengthen the quality of Wikipedia, the world’s largest online encyclopedia, and improve the searchability of historic public radio and television collections in the AAPB.
+The video tutorials explain how to create a Wikipedia user account, edit Wikipedia articles using common conventions, and update Wikipedia articles with relevant items in the AAPB.

 <h5 class="webinar-title">Presenters</h5>
 <ul class="webinar-list">